emrekutlu/bluebird/README.md

 # Bluebird

 Bluebird modifies your tweets, mostly to fit 140 characters.
 It uses "strategies".
 Every strategy makes its own modifications to the tweets.
+It does not ensure that tweet will fit 140 characters.
+(More strategies will be added to ensure it.)

 ## Installation